MarouanSidali/TFIDF_RECOMMENDER_SYSTEM/README.md

-## simple recommender system using TFIDF and cosine similarity
+## simple movie recommender system using TFIDF and cosine similarity